projectcalico/calico/README.md

     pip install -e .

 This will install the code and all its dependencies, *except for Neutron*.
-This is all you need to work on Felix or the ACL Manager.
+This is all you need to work on Felix.
 If you want to work on our OpenStack plugin, you'll also need to install Neutron: doing that is outside the scope of this article.

 To run the unit tests, you'll also need to type: